turbot/steampipe-plugin-pagerduty/docs/tables/pagerduty_escalation_policy.md

 The `pagerduty_escalation_policy` table provides insights into Escalation Policies within PagerDuty's incident management platform.
 As an incident manager or DevOps engineer, explore policy-specific details through this table, including the associated teams, services, and escalation rules.
 Utilize it to gain a comprehensive understanding of your incident response workflow, and to ensure an effective and timely response to incidents.

+**Important Notes**
+- If no `created_at` key qual is specified, incidents from the last 30 days will be returned by default.

 ## Examples

 ### Basic info